phenixphp/phenix-docs/src/guide/routing.md

 });
 ```

 You can define your routes in the `routes/api.php` file.
-The routes are loaded through the `RouteServiceProvider` service provider, in the configuration file `config/app.php`, you can see the provider being referenced.
+The routes are loaded through the `RouteServiceProvider` service provider.
+In the configuration file `config/app.php`, you can see the provider being referenced.

 ## Available methods